bhaskarpathak609/bhaskarpathak609/README.md

 - 👋 Hi, I’m @bhaskarpathak609
-- 👀 I’m interested in Data science, Machine learning
+- 👀 I’m a big date engineer, having work experience working on AWS and Azure cloud
 - 🌱 I’m currently learning Data science end to end production
 - 💞️ I’m looking to collaborate on data science and Machine learning project
 - 📫 How to reach me - email me on bhaskarpathak609@gmail.com